greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 <img src="../common/img/validate_1.png" alt="Validate a Data Asset" style="width:800px;"/><br>

-After you click **Validate**, GX Cloud starts a job to run queries based on the defined Expectations against the data in Postgres.
+After you click **Validate**, GX Cloud runs queries based on the defined Expectations against the data in Postgres.
 GX Cloud uses the query results to determine if the data fails or meets your Expectations, and reports the results back to the UI.

 After validation is completed, a notification appears indicating that the Validation results are ready.
 To view the results, you can either click on the link provided in the notification, or click on the Data Asset **Validations** tab.